Turnkey Legalization and Authentication of Documents

 3

-After authentication, I will translate the document and authentication from English to Ukrainian for the consulate, and make a money order for the amount required by the consulate.
+After authentication, I will translate the document and authentication from English into Ukrainian in accordance with the consulate's requirements.
+I will also make a Money Order for the required amount for the consulate.

 4